 FDA is responsible for ensuring that the nation's seafood supply, both domestic and imported, is safe, sanitary, wholesome, and honestly labeled.
 This page provides access to content about seafood, including fish and shellfish, from across the Food section of FDA.gov.
 Grouped according to target audiences, these links include access to up-to-date consumer information and advice, guidance documents, regulation, and science and research content.

-- Guidance for Industry: Fish and Fishery Products Hazards and Controls Guidance
+- Updated Fish and Fishery Products-Hazards and Controls Guidance

 This section provides updates and information about seafood safety for consumers.

-This section provides about seafood guidance, regulations imports and exports.
+This section provides information about seafood guidance, regulations imports and exports.